Image Difference Metrics for High-Resolution Electron Microscopy: Methods

 \subsection{Application to test cases}

 A difference metric, especially when it is used to determine optimal theoretical and experimental parameter ranges, is only useful when the edge cases are known, i.e. when one has a clear understanding how an image with 1, 0.5 or 0.25 difference to the reference image looks like.
 A representative selection of images is shown in Fig.~\ref{fig_bench} together with the respective values calculated with the image difference metrics introduced earlier.
-An HRTEM image of \ce{Nb3Sn} serves as reference image and demonstrates the only case where a difference metric can result in 0, i.e. when the test and reference image are the same.
-Fig.~\ref{fig_bench}(b) with an HRTEM image of \ce{ZrO2} represents a case where both the images and the crystal lattices have an arbitrary different structure.
+An HRTEM image of \ce{Nb3Sn} serves as reference image [Fig.~\ref{fig_bench}(a)] and demonstrates the only case where a difference metric can result in 0, i.e. when the test and reference image are the same.
+A large translation of the image is shown in Fig.~\ref{fig_bench}(b).
+All image difference metrics except for cw-SSIM result in a significant difference above 0.5 for this case, highlighting that proper alignment of the images is necessary when images with the same structure are compared.
+For Fig.~\ref{fig_bench}(c) a small defocus was applied to the original image.
+This case shows the sensitivity of the individual methods to small but noticeable changes in the image.
+Based on the general behaviour of the image difference metrics we choose a subjective threshold of 0.18 for SIFT, 0.16 for cw-SSIM and 0.07 for the MSE.
+Below this threshold the difference is basically negligible and, thus, image difference metrics can be used to find parameter ranges such as defocus where the resulting image is still acceptable.
+Of note here is the strong indifference of the real space SSIM and the MSE and the strong sensitivity of the cw-SSIM relative to this type of image modulation.
+Fig.~\ref{fig_bench}(d) with an HRTEM image of \ce{ZrO2} represents a case where both the images and the crystal lattices have an arbitrary different structure.
 The resulting image differences highlight the fact that, while all the metrics have a theoretical maximum difference of 1, the difference for unconnected HRTEM images lies typically between 0.5 and 0.75 --- with the notable exception of the MSE.
-For Fig.~\ref{fig_bench}(c) an image with the same conditions as in \ref{fig_bench}(a) was chosen and a small defocus was applied.
-This highlights the sensitivity of the individual methods to small but noticeable changes in the image.
-Further, an approximate threshold can be determined below which the difference is basically negligible and, thus, image difference metrics can be used to find parameter ranges such as defocus where the resulting image is still acceptable.
-Again of note is the strong indifference of the real space SSIM and the MSE relative to this type of image modulation.
-The second row of test images in Fig.~\ref{fig_bench} depicts how the difference metrics react to Gaussian noise and to a completely white or black image.
-Further noteworthy edge cases not shown here are the case with the local gradient vector at each pixel normal to the corresponding gradient vector of the reference image and the case with contrast reversed relative to the reference image.
-The first, as it is the only case where the SIFT method results in the maximum difference, the latter, because SSIM results in the maximal difference while cw-SSIM results in negligible difference, thus making it one of the few cases where SSIM outperforms cw-SSIM according to our specifications for a difference metric.
+The next two images show the results of Monte Carlo simulations with the goal of maximizing the image difference of a specific metric for the given reference image.
+Fig.~\ref{fig_bench}(e) results in the largest possible distances of local ensembles of image gradient vectors in each feature of the respective images, thus maximizing the metric based on SIFT.
+Fig.~\ref{fig_bench}(f) closely resembles the contrast reversal of the reference image with a few exceptions and results in the highest real space SSIM image difference possible for the given reference image.
+While the MSE and the SIFT method also result in a high image difference, the cw-SSIM method results in negligible difference, lower even than the defocus case.
+This highlights the fact that, while in most cases cw-SSIM is preferable to its real space counterpart, for defocus series and other image sets where a contrast reversal is possible, any of the other methods is a better choice than cw-SSIM.
+The third row of test images in Fig.~\ref{fig_bench} depicts how the difference metrics react to Gaussian noise and to a completely white or black image, the latter resulting in maximum image difference for the MSE and cw-SSIM methods.